mrush-ilao/ilao-documentation/docs/source/cms_flowcharts.rst

 Theming
 ========
 ILAO will design a standard visual design for flowcharts.
-This will be our default theme.
 Staff can use other themes as appropriate, or switch to the base theme and set custom theme variables.

 See `theming documentation <https://mermaid-js.github.io/mermaid/#/theming>`_.